Ball (mathematics): In general metric spaces

+A ball in a general metric space need not be round.
+For example, a ball in real coordinate space under the Chebyshev distance is a hypercube, and a ball under the taxicab distance is a cross-polytope.
+A closed ball also need not be compact.
+For example, a closed ball in any infinite-dimensional normed vector space is never compact.
+However, a ball in a normed vector space will always be convex as a consequence of the triangle inequality.

 A subset of a metric space is bounded if it is contained in some ball.
 A set is totally bounded if, given any positive radius, it is covered by finitely many balls of that radius.

 The open balls of a metric space can serve as a base, giving this space a topology, the open sets of which are all possible unions of open balls.
 This topology on a metric space is called the topology induced by the metric d.